FLAME 3 Dataset: Unleashing the Power of Radiometric Thermal UAV Imagery for Wildfire Management: Methodology

-The first pre-burn objective is to perform a structure from motion mapping of the burn plot.
-Many drones (including DJI drones) have some built-in functionality for oblique mapping.
-If not, they often have the ability to import photogrammetry flight routines created in a third party software such as Drone Deploy.
-Depending on the burn plot area and site availability pre-burn, it may not be possible to fully map the site.
-If so, prioritize areas with interesting expected burn behavior or with high research importance (such as the location of a nadir thermal plot).
-Table \ref{photogrammetry_settings} shows suggested photogrammetry parameters, though some variance is expected depending on site conditions and the camera used.
+Structure-from-motion (SfM) photogrammetry was performed over the burn plot prior to ignition.
+This step provides a baseline digital elevation model (DEM) and pre-fire vegetation structure metrics, which are essential for calculating fuel consumption and topographic influence on fire spread post-burn.
+Many drones (including DJI drones) have built-in functionality for oblique mapping.
+If unavailable, third-party photogrammetry software such as DroneDeploy was used to generate mapping flight routines.
+Depending on site access and burn size, full coverage of the burn unit was not always feasible; in such cases, priority was given to regions expected to exhibit complex fire behavior or containing nadir thermal plots.
+Table \ref{tab:photogrammetry_settings} lists representative photogrammetry parameters used during data collection.

-The second pre-burn objective is to collect generic oblique imagery of the surrounding no-fire environment.
-The collected images and videos serve as negative samples for machine learning applications.
-For image pairs, the UAV is piloted in an effort to capture a variety of scenes with minimal repeat imagery.
-Videos are collected with similar motivation, though with added effort to maintain smooth footage.
-Note that the pixel-wise correlation between RGB and thermal data might vary significantly depending on the UAV used.
-For some UAVs, this discrepancy can be exacerbated with gimbal motion, UAV lateral motion or yaw, and video length.
-To mitigate these discrepancies, rapid accelerations (both UAV and gimbal) should be minimized when possible.
+Generic oblique imagery of the surrounding no-fire environment was collected to serve as negative samples for machine learning applications.
+For image pairs, the UAV was piloted to capture diverse viewpoints while minimizing repeat imagery.
+Videos were collected with similar goals, with additional emphasis on maintaining smooth footage.
+To ensure stability for photogrammetric reconstruction and visual analysis, gimbal pitch speed was restricted to $<10^{\circ}$/s and yaw smoothness values were maximized in the flight controller settings to prevent sudden jerks.
+Pixel-wise correspondence between RGB and thermal imagery can vary depending on UAV platform, gimbal motion, and aircraft dynamics.
+To reduce these effects, rapid UAV and gimbal accelerations were minimized whenever possible.
 Table \ref{oblique_imagery_settings} details suggested collection parameters.